michelcrypt4d4mus/clown_sort/README.md

 pipx install clown_sort
 ```

-Some (not many) PDFs require the `pycryptodome` package.
+Some (not many) PDFs require the `pycryptodome` package to be parsed.
+If you don't have it they will just not be parsed; only the filename will be used for sorting.
 To avoid complicating the dependency situation this is offered as an optional installation which can be accomplished with `pipx install clown_sort[pycryptodome]`.

 Updating to the latest version can be accomplished with `pipx upgrade clown_sort`.